 3) Correct Your Sleeping Position

-Poor sleeping positions can affect the spine by putting excess pressure on it, and people experience upper back pains regularly because of this, which can make it difficult for you to move freely.
+Poor sleeping positions can affect the spine by putting excess pressure on it, and people experience upper back pains regularly because of this, which can make it difficult for them to move freely.

 Lying flat on your back and keeping your spine straight is the ideal position to avoid back pain.
 Use a soft pillow underneath your head and neck to achieve a comfortable position.